Koverse/documentation/docs/source/installguide.rst

 ---------------
 - Cloudera Manager version 5.5 or greater
 - CDH installed via Parcel, not Packages
+- RHEL 6 is highly recommended.
+The Accumulo Parcel installation is not officially supported on RHEL 7 by Cloudera.
+If you require Cloudera on RHEL 7, please contact Koverse technical support for more information about the installation process.
-- Accumulo Parcel and Service installed.
+- Accumulo 1.6 Parcel and Service installed.
 See http://www.cloudera.com/documentation/other/accumulo/latest/PDF/Apache-Accumulo-Installation-Guide.pdf for more details.

 Files
 -------